-Block hackers and secure your Android phone with Avast One
+Block hackers and protect your iPhone with Avast One

 Is your phone acting strangely?
 It could be a hacker.
-Unfortunately, phone hacking is on the rise — affecting device performance and leaving your personal data at risk.
+Unfortunately, phone hacking is a persistent threat, and it can affect the performance of your device and expose your personal data.
 Keep reading to learn the signs of phone hacking and what to do if you fall victim.
 Then, protect yourself with free mobile security software like Avast One.

 Phones are popular targets for hackers, because they contain so much personal information all in one place.
-Smartphones hold everything from email and phone contacts to banking and social media details.
+Smartphones hold everything from email and phone contacts to banking and website login credentials.
 Hackers can sell this data on the dark web, use it to commit identity theft, or carry out a host of other cybercrimes.

 Cybercriminals are always refining their methods — making their attacks increasingly difficult to spot.
-However, there are clear signs that can help you determine if you’ve been targeted.
+Attackers can even remotely deactivate your phone, so it’s essential that you stay one step ahead.
+Thankfully, there are clear phone hacking signs that can help you determine if you’ve been targeted.

 Here are the most common signs of phone hacking:

-If you’re seeing a lot of unusual pop-up ads, your phone could have an adware infection.
-Steer clear from these pop-ups — don’t click or open them because it could make the problem worse.
+If you’re seeing a lot of pop-up ads, your phone could have an adware infection.
+Steer clear of these pop-ups, and don’t click or open them under any circumstances – it could make the problem worse.

 Receiving communications from unrecognized numbers could indicate you’ve been the victim of a data breach.
 Don’t answer calls from unrecognized numbers, unless you’re expecting them or can verify their authenticity.